OscarGVelasco/ClusterFoldSimilarity/README.md

 ```

-Now, we process the new single-cell dataset from mouse, and we calculate the similarity scores between the 3 independent datasets:
+Now, we process the new single-cell dataset from mouse, and we calculate the similarity scores between the 3 independent datasets.

+This time we will make use of the option parallel=TRUE:

 ```{r}